HankCodes/school-lnu/README.md

 # school-lnu
-This repository is a collection of some of the application/assignemnts made throughout the time at Linneaus University studying computer science
+This repository is a collection of some of the application/assignemnts made throughout the time at Linnaeus University studying computer science